Submission Guidelines for Writers

-- Please read Storytime – it’s the best way to know what we’re about and what we like.
+- We recommend reading Storytime before you submit.
+It’s the best way to know what we’re about and what we like.
 You can buy back issues here.
 Tales from Today features in Storytime magazine from Issue 29 onwards.

-- We love to see stories with diverse characters.
+- We’d love to see stories with diverse characters.

-- We love good spelling, grammar and punctuation.
+- Good spelling, grammar and punctuation are important.

 - No synopsis or cover letter is required.
-We’re mainly interested in the quality of your story.
-If you want to write something about yourself, please keep it very brief.
+We’re mainly interested in the quality of your individual story.
+If you want to write something about yourself, please keep it brief.